SherG/tester1/site/content/post/how-strength-training-helped-my-mom-deal-with-cancer.md

 After a few weeks to let the radiation burns subside, my Mom was back in the gym faithfully performing her squats, presses and deadlifts.

 I’m happy to boast that her deadlift is back up to 160 lbs. and her weight is down to a healthier 152.

+>  My mother’s cancer was defeated without the need for surgery

 So strong people are indeed “harder to kill” from all causes of mortality.